 - Add the kokonati pūtī (desiccated coconut) and puehu parāoa noa (plain flour) in to the butter mixture.
 Stir it all together to combine.

-- Flatten a piece of dough in to your hands, add 3 pieces (or 2) of the tiakarete (chocolate) in to the centre.
+- Flatten a piece of dough in to your hands, add 3 pieces (or 2 if you are making 15 cookies) of the tiakarete (chocolate) in to the centre.
 Enclose the dough around the tiakarete and gently roll it in to a ball.

 - Place the cookies on to two trays lined with baking paper, make sure there is heaps of room for them to spread.

-- Allow to sit for five minutes or so and enjoy the gooey goodness.This will keep well in a sealed container for a week but I guarantee they won't last that long.
+- Allow the pihikete (cookies) to sit for five minutes or so and enjoy the gooey goodness.These will keep well in a sealed container for a week but I guarantee they won't last that long.

 Leave a Reply